dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 ### 2.3 - Can still do a plain sphere like shape

-I can still to just a plain sphere like shape by just doing with the default for point method of the module.
+I can still to just a plain sphere like shape by just going with the default for point method of the module.
+So for this example I went with just making a very simple static scene that does not even involve an app loop, or the updating of the geometry over time.
+When making the options object that will be passed to the create method I can just not give any option at all for the for point method which will result in the default sphere like shape for all the lines.
+I can then adjust things when it comes to radius, the number of circles in the group, points per circle, and the thickness of the lines.

 ```js
 //-------- ----------